-Bio/Overview: Tom McKenna became inspired to teach when he saw the unique role of schools in rural Alaska communities.
+Bio/Overview: Tom McKenna is currently the principal of Harborview Elementary School in Juneau, Alaska.
+He served as a 2013 Teacher Ambassador Fellow, teaching fourth grade at Harborview.
+As a Classroom Fellow, he aspired to represent students, families, and teachers as well-informed resources in our national dialogue on education.
+McKenna became inspired to teach when he saw the unique role of schools in rural Alaska communities.
 In schools that are often the center of public life, educators teach multiple subjects and grades, and interact with families and communities constantly.
 McKenna earned his initial teaching credential through a program at the University of Alaska designed to instill culturally responsive teaching practices in rural teachers.
 He went on to teach English and fisheries at Unalaska, in the Aleutian Islands.
 During this period, he earned a Master of Arts in English from Middlebury College’s Bread Loaf School of English.
 Over the course of more than two decades in the profession, McKenna has taught in rural and urban Alaska, as well as in Barcelona, Spain.
-He has served on the education faculty of the University of Alaska Southeast in Juneau, Alaska, where he currently teaches fourth grade at Harborview Elementary School.
+He has served on the education faculty of the University of Alaska Southeast in Juneau, Alaska.

 Educational Values/Philosophy: Early in his career, McKenna discovered the power of technology to connect his students with other learners across cultural and geographic boundaries.
 As he and his students participated in cross-cultural collaborations with other classrooms, teachers, and scholars, McKenna studied and wrote about their experiences with colleagues in the Bread Loaf Teacher Network.
 McKenna would go on to direct technology for the Bread Loaf School of English, where he currently serves as Director of Communications for the Bread Loaf Teacher Network.
-These experiences informed his current teaching and policy work, where McKenna strives to create opportunities for students and teachers to construct meaning through informed dialogue with peers.
+These experiences informed his current leadership and policy work, where McKenna strives to create opportunities for students and teachers to construct meaning through informed dialogue with peers.